survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
 Webpack 2 simplified the situation by introducing a field known as `use`.
 The legacy options (`loader` and `loaders`) still work, though.
-I'll discuss all the options for completeness as you may see them in various configurations out there.
+I'll discuss all the options for completeness, as you may see them in various configurations out there.

-I recommend maintaining an `include` definition per each JavaScript related loader definition.
+I recommend maintaining an `include` definition per each JavaScript-related loader definition.
 This will restrict its search path, improve performance, and make your configuration easier to follow. `include` accepts either a path or an array of paths.

-It can be a good idea to prefer absolute paths here as it allows you to move configuration without breaking assumptions.
-Ideally you must tweak only a single place during restructuring.
+It can be a good idea to prefer absolute paths here as they allow you to move configuration without breaking assumptions.
+Ideally, you must tweak only a single place during restructuring.

 Packages loaded from *node_modules* will still work as the assumption is that they have been compiled in such way that they work out of the box.
 Sometimes you may come upon a badly packaged one, but often you can work around these by tweaking your loader configuration or setting up a `resolve.alias` against an asset that is included with the offending package.